-That is why we are particularly troubled that instead of reducing costs or making it easier for businesses simply to remain afloat - let alone grow - HF 39 takes the opposite approach.
-Employers must have the autonomy to make staffing decisions and provide wages, benefits, and schedules that are appropriate for their workplace and responsive to workplace needs.
-Policymakers must intentionally help businesses remain solvent so they can expeditiously resume operations and rebuild their workforce, instead of subjecting them to onerous, uncompetitive, and unworkable hiring processes.
+That is why we are particularly troubled that instead of reducing costs or making it easier for businesses simply to remain afloat - let alone grow - HF 7 and HF 39 take the opposite approach.

+Employers currently must adhere to a strict set of labor laws and workplace standards at all levels of government in order to maintain safe, healthy, respectful and inclusive workplaces.
+Within the current regulatory regime, employers must have the autonomy to make staffing decisions and provide wages, benefits and schedules that are appropriate for their workplace and responsive to workplace needs.
+Policymakers must intentionally help businesses remain solvent so they can expeditiously resume operations and rebuild their workforce, instead of subjecting them to onerous, uncompetitive, and unworkable hiring processes as dictated by HF 39.